 So, we press in and press on.

-We take our breaks when the burden is too much, and another steps in to take our place.
+We take our breaks when the weight is too much, and another steps in to take our place.
 We rotate back in, relieve another.

 Like night watchmen, we stay alert to trouble.
 Our eyes search, our ears strain.
 We do not mark time.
 We do not merely pace.
 Our minds, bodies, and souls are active.